OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 - Thinking about individual risk when it comes to securing materials
 - Best practice for backing up and storing data
 - The basics of encryption
-- Encrypting documents, USBs, HD cards, and external hard drives
+- Encrypting documents, USBs, HD cards, and external drives

 ## Training journalists for the first time?